 Candidates wishing to enter for any or all three modules must register at an authorised Cambridge English examination or teaching qualifications centre.
-Please note that candidates who are following a course for Module One must register for the examination at the centre where they will be sitting the examination - which may be different from the centre where they have taken the course.
+Please note that candidates who are following a course for Module 1 must register for the examination at the centre where they will be sitting the examination - which may be different from the centre where they have taken the course.

-Candidate details must be submitted to Cambridge English Language Assessment at least six weeks before the examination submission dates.
+Candidate details must be submitted to Cambridge English at least six weeks before the examination submission dates.
 Please note that more notice may be necessary if candidates have special requirements and therefore need special arrangements.

-For a list of Cambridge English examination centres, go to www.cambridgeenglish.org/teachingcentresearch.
-Institutions wishing to become a Teaching Qualifications centre can find details and a link to an online enquiry form at:
+For a list of Cambridge English examination centres, go to cambridgeenglish.org/teachingcentresearch.
+Institutions wishing to become a teaching qualifications centre can find details and a link to an online enquiry form at: cambridgeenglish.org/become-a-centre

-www.cambridgeenglish.org/become-a-centre.